carvel-dev/secretgen-controller/docs/dev.md

 After verifying, commit: `git add releases; git commit -m "release 1.2.3"` and push: `git push origin HEAD --tags`

+Go into the github UI and delete your PAT.

 #### Alpha Releases
-Similar to above but we have a separate `build-alpha-release.sh` script and `alpha-releases` folder.
+Similar to above but we have a separate `build-alpha-release.sh` script and `alpha-releases` folder, and we don't make a github release.
 Version names should be like `v1.2.3-alpha.1`

+Copy the yaml from the deploy script into the repo: cp tmp/release.yml alpha-releases/1.2.3.yml

 ### TODO